indirectlylit/hg-venue-server/README.md

 ## Starting up logging script

-To run the logger, you'll need `python`, `pip`, and some libraries installed.

-First, in the `network_coordinator` terminal, check that `python` and `pip` are installed by running from the command line:

-    > python --version
-    > pip --version

-Next, install the dependency libraries by running:

-    > sudo pip install -r requirements.txt

-Then, for a single sensor node without the MUX:

-    > python logger.py -v

-To log data to a file, run
+Open a terminal in the `network_coordinator` directory.
+Run `logger.py` with `-h` for help:

-    > python logger.py -l fileName.txt
+    network_coordinator$ python logger.py -h
+    Usage: logger.py [OPTIONS]

+    Options:
+      -h, --help   show this help message and exit
+      -n NUMBER    Number of mutexed serial ports to cycle over.
+Default: 0 (for a direct connection)
+      -p PERIOD    Milliseconds to wait between each data request.
+Default: 100 -l           Log data to a file.
+      -v           Verbose: output all data to the console -s SIM_FILE  Replay a logged file

 To 'simulate' or play back a data file logged earlier, run

     > python logger.py -vs sampleData.txt

+For a single sensor node without the MUX:

+    > python logger.py -v

 You should see a combination of **-**, **R**, and **F** characters at the beginning of every data packet (delimited by `{...}`).
-An 'R' means that the data is being fed to the server, and an 'F' means that it's being logged to a file.
+An **R** means that the data is being fed to the server, and an **F** means that it's being logged to a file.

-For further help (e.g. on using with the MUX), type:

-    > python logger.py -h

 ## Viewing the data